hklest/simc-file-input/README.md

-# simc_gfortran - Hall C/A Physics Monte Carlo
+# simc - Hall C/A Physics Monte Carlo

-SIMC (simc_gfortran) is the standard Hall C Monte Carlo for coincidence reactions, written in FORTRAN.
+SIMC (simc-file-input) is the standard Hall C Monte Carlo for coincidence reactions, written in FORTRAN.

 ## Features